Package 'codec'

 Value

-for as_codec_dpkg, a dpkg object
+a codec_tbl object

 Examples